Users today have a large variety of options for their mobile apps.

 Organize and Optimize Your App

-A visually appealing and easy to use app is going to bring customers in and keep them coming back.
+A visually appealing and easy-to-use app will bring customers in and keep them coming back.

 With the use of heat maps, you can see what is getting the most attention from the user and what is getting overlooked.
 See what is getting the most attention so you can gain a better idea of what the user wants out of your app.